 Unfortunately, the vast majority of therapeutic wilderness programs in the country costs each family approximately $20,000-30,000.

 This is due to the application of “for-profit” business models to mental health services, and clearly precludes many of the most dire situations from receiving some of the most effective help.

-At Inner Roads, we are unwilling to accept that finances be the deciding factor between barely surviving and thriving as a person.
-As a non-profit entity, we intend to ensure that youth in poverty, many of whom experience the most extensive trauma, abuse, neglect, and mental health issues in our nation, are equally able to receive guidance as they build insight, develop self-worth, and gain agency in their lives.
+At Inner Roads, we are unwilling to accept that finances be the deciding factor between barely surviving and thriving as a family.
+As one of only two nonprofit therapeutic wilderness programs in the country, we intend to ensure that youth in poverty, many of whom experience the most extensive trauma, abuse, neglect, and mental health issues in our nation, are equally able to receive these essential services.
 We offer 2 high school credits to program graduates to support continued academic success.

 Further, we have found that the pristine wilderness areas of Montana are not only ideal for fostering healthy challenges and connection to the environment, but also provide essential access to mental health services for a population who is suffering at some of the highest rates in the nation.